-Many famous Old West characters gained or bolstered their reputations, men such as Wyatt Earp, Bat Masterson, Wild Bill Hickok, John Wesley Hardin, and dozens of others.
-Some of the most famous gunfights of the American West also occurred in these wild frontier towns, including the Dalton Gang Shoot-Out in Coffeyville, the Hide Park Gunfight in Newton, and Long Branch Saloon Shootout in Dodge City.
+Many famous Old West characters gained or bolstered their reputations in these cow towns, men such as Wyatt Earp, Bat Masterson, Wild Bill Hickok, John Wesley Hardin, and dozens of others.
+Some of the most famous gunfights of the American West also occurred in these wild frontier towns, including the Dalton Gang Shoot-Out in Coffeyville, the Hyde Park Gunfight in Newton, and Long Branch Saloon Shootout in Dodge City.

-Abilene – Abilene already existed before it became a cow town.
+Abilene – Abilene already existed before it became a cowtown.
 In 1857, it was established as a stagecoach stop and was officially laid out in 1860.
 However, it retained a sleepy existence until a livestock dealer from Illinois named Joseph G. McCoy saw Abilene as the perfect place for a railhead to ship cattle in 1867.
 The city soon filled with not only cowboys but also gamblers, outlaws, and prostitutes.
 By 1870, it had become so lawless that Abilene hired its first marshal, Thomas Smith, whose first official act was to issue an order that no one would be allowed to carry firearms within the city limits without a permit.
 However, Smith was killed in the line of duty before the year ended.
-The next year, Wild Bill Hickok became the city’s marshal.
+The following year, Wild Bill Hickok became the city’s marshal.
 Abilene reigned supreme as the Queen of Kansas cowtowns until new railheads in Newton, Wichita, and Ellsworth became the favored shipping points in 1872.
-During its four-year reign, over 3 million head of cattle were driven up the Chisholm Trail and shipped from Abilene.